-They did a battery of exams on Christine including an MRI, eye exams, full body CT scans, PET scans and more.
+They did a battery of exams on Christine including an MRI, eye exams, full-body CT scans, PET scans and more.
 The goal was to ensure she was a fit.
 Despite the “poking and prodding” Christine says she never felt pressure.
 The research staff was kind and informative and she also spoke with family and friends who encouraged and rooted her on.

 During this time, she was also given details about tests, procedures, medications, and dosages and assigned a nurse with whom she could text and email any questions she had.
 She was informed that scientists have found a potential new way to fight cancer using Baculillus Calmette-Guerin (BCG) the germ commonly used to inoculate against tuberculosis (TB) and that she’d be part of a clinical trial testing this.

 For the trial, Christine would need to go in once every two weeks for an injection of the TB vaccine.
-“You either got a full dose of vaccine, a half dose, or placebo.
+“You either got a full dose of vaccine, a half dose, or a placebo.
 You don’t know what you’re getting.
 I’d get an injection in both arms and both legs and my skin would react like a positive TB test.
 My legs and arms looked like I was covered with red welts.
 It’s a small price to pay.
 When you’re looking at your own mortality little bumps on your legs don’t mean a hill of beans.”

 Placebos are not used if a patient would be put at risk particularly in the study of treatments for serious illnesses like melanoma.
 Still, the red welts made Christine hopeful that she was getting the real treatment.

 “The welts boosted my confidence that I was getting the real thing.
-I was positive that I was getting the full dose, but after a year into the trial I felt two pea sized nodules under the skin on my shoulder adjacent to the original tumor and I called my dermatologist.”
+I was positive that I was getting the full dose, but after a year into the trial I felt two pea-sized nodules under the skin on my shoulder adjacent to the original tumor and I called my dermatologist.”